maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## Can I remote control my robot with a game controller?
 At this moment in beta, there is the option to add support for game controllers (Sony, XBox).
+I ordered a [replica](https://www.aliexpress.com/item/1005001493670700.html) of which the rumours tell it is working.
+Did not yet receive it.

 Click the Block Extension button and then either enable the DualShock or XBox One controller.
 New blocks will pop-up in your palette (left).

-I assume the controllers send their "button presses" via bluetooth to the PC, the stream to the hub.
+I assume the controllers send their "button presses" via bluetooth to the PC, then stream to the hub.
-I don't have one so can not test.
+I don't have one yet, so cannot test.

 There is one serious drawback: the program [needs](https://www.lego.com/en-us/service/help/products/themes-sets/lego-mindstorms-robot-inventor/coding-with-the-lego-mindstorms-robot-inventor-app-408100000020946#:~:text=Because%20Streaming,running) to execute in streaming mode (ie live connection to the PC).
+Another drawback is the latency, lingo for "slow": the button press goes from controller, to PC, streamed to hub, then action on the motor.

 The remote control is not present in Python - probably because it has no streaming mode.
+It is pity that Python does not have a Bluetooth package so that we can directly hookup Bluetooth devices.

 ![game controller](images/btcontroller.png)